Rearth/Oritech/src/main/resources/assets/oritech/lavender/entries/oritech_guide/enderic_laser.md

 **More details**

 The laser beam will target any block, but it passes through glass (and not-grown amethysts).
+Quarry addons will increase the width of the excavated area.

+The laser itself only has 1 addon slot available at the bottom.
+Addons will only affect the speed and efficiency of block breaking, energy transfer can only benefit from speed upgrades.